IntelLabs/hec-p-isa-tools/kerngen/README.md

 For `kerngen` to know of your class that represents a new command of the high language, simply add an entry into the JSON object in the [manifest.json](./pisa_generators/manifest.json) file.
-The key of the outermost JSON object is the FHE scheme `{BGV, CKKS, ...}` which corresponds to a set of operations of which it is associated with.
+The key of the outermost JSON object is the FHE scheme `{BGV, CKKS, ...}`; this key corresponds to a set of associated operations.
 Each operation (inner JSON object) consists of the an operation name `OPNAME` as its key and a list containing the class name as the first entry and the file it is located in as its second. e.g.
 ```
 {
   "SCHEME": {